 Event Day Info

 After careful consideration and in consultation with local authorities, due to Health and Safety and logistical concerns on the course, all forms of wheeled conveyance including but not limited to wheelchairs, cycles, roller blades, prams/buggies, skate-boards etc are not permitted to enter or participate in the event.
-For safety reasons alpine walking sticks or other forms of walking sticks are also not permitted on the course.

 The Heart Foundation 5km Challenge is a family friendly event and will therefore allow baby buggies/prams to be used in this event ONLY.
 The occupant of the baby buggy cannot walk in the event and will not be charged an entry fee.